General

 Sensitive Information is neither collected nor kept.
 Sensitive Information means information or an opinion about individuals’:

 The HSP Research Foundation takes all reasonable precautions to protect the privacy of individuals’ data and uses it only for the purposes stated.
-Personal information is not sold, shared or otherwise provided to any third party, individual or organisation under any circumstances, except as stated in this policy or without the written consent of the individual.
+Personal information is not sold, shared or otherwise provided to any third party, individual or organisation under any circumstances, except as stated in this policy or without the written consent of the individual for a specific stated purpose.

 The HSP Research Foundation has no control over the collection or use of personal information by other organisations to whom data may be provided by an individual, such as via a website linked to the HSP Research Foundation website.
-It is recommended that individuals check the Privacy Policies of other organisations, and otherwise satisfy themselves as to security before providing data to them.
+It is recommended that individuals check the Privacy Policies of other organisations, and otherwise satisfy themselves as to security, privacy and confidentiality before providing data to other organisations.

 The HSP Research Foundation may disclose Personal Information to law enforcement agencies, government agencies, courts or external advisers where permitted or required by law.